g-pechorin/degen/readme.md

  * [ ] Mojo to generate an applet
  * a https://code.google.com/p/getdown/ launcher mojo doohickey that unspools stuff (for $reasons)
  * __unicorns!__ everyone likes unicorns
- * a Mojo to do GDX-JNIGEN (or like) stuff and compile it, from the scraped sources
  * a Mojo to rewrite PNG (et al) images to be more-better and friendly to whatever format I'm using
  * A C++ / GLES2.0 / "backend" for NaCL
  * A C++ / CgFX / "backend" for ... other thing
- * "more better" audio library
-  * load / play audio from classpath / byte streams / whatever
-  * "more better" positional audio support
  * lodepng PNG loading (stb_lib has a few shortcomings)

 Android Projects